|

 This book is of immense practical value to practicing dieticians and to those health conscious people who love to count calories before eating.
 It

-and mineral contents of each of these recipes.
+is always a challenge to make recipes both nutritious as well as tasty.
+This book provides information on different methods of cooking and on protein, carbohydrate, fat and mineral contents of each of these recipes.
 A glossary of terms commonly used in food preparations is also presented.
-The book helps the research workers too in the
+The book helps the research workers too in the calculation of the nutrient content of diets of people. |

 25.00 |